How to Prepare for Winter Goat Kidding

 Minnesota is a tough place to be born outside at the end of January.
-Like it or not, this week I prepared to welcome goat kids in winter.
+The snow and cold weather can make the birthing process harder on both the newborn goats and the goat owners.
+Whether I liked it or not, this week I prepared to welcome new goat kids in winter.

-Kidding in winter is challenging, but so far our little goats are doing alright.
-Here’s how I prepared for cold weather kidding.
-I should note, we live in Northern Minnesota where here at the end of January daily highs are in the single digits Fahrenheit.
+Kidding in winter is challenging, but so far, our little goats are doing alright.
+Here’s some tips on how I prepared for cold-weather kidding.
+(I should note, we live in Northern Minnesota where here at the end of January daily highs are in the single digits Fahrenheit.)

-There are legitimate reasons for kidding in winter.
-If you have a more plush set up for your goats than we do or milder temperatures, kidding in winter might be just fine.
+There are legitimate, good reasons for kidding in winter.
+If you have a plusher setup for your goats than we do or milder temperatures, kidding in winter might be just fine.

-• Parasites- Worms and other parasites are not very active in the winter as the cold temperatures prevent them from surviving in feces.
-This makes it less likely your kids will have worm issues and your does will also not need to be dewormed after giving birth, as is customary on a lot of farms.
+Worms and other parasites are not very active in the winter as the extreme temperatures prevent them from surviving in feces.
+This makes it less likely your kids will have worm-related health issues and your does will also not need to be dewormed after giving birth, as is customary on a lot of farms.

-• Heat Cycles– Some goats simply don’t go into heat except for the late summer or early fall, which leaves you with winter kids.
+Some goats simply don’t go into heat except for the late summer or early fall, which leaves you with winter due dates for the new kids.

-• Larger Kids by Winter- A buckling born in January would potentially be ready for stud work by the following fall/winter.
-Meat goats would be large enough for processing.
+A buckling with a January due date would potentially be ready for stud work by the following fall/winter.
+Meat goats would also be large enough for processing.

 Cons of Kidding in Winter

-• Keeping Baby Goats Warm.
-Unless you have a heated, insulated type space, those kids will need some type of warmer to survive.
-Especially if you have weaker kids or a disinterested mom.
+Unless you have a heated, insulated space, those kids will need some type of warmer to survive—especially if you have weaker kids or a disinterested mom.
+Regulating the body temperature of newborn kids is important!

-• Frequent Check Ins.
-These kids ended up being fairly weak, so I spent the first four days of their lives traipsing out to the barn every four hours to make sure they were nursing.
-I also wanted to check on my goat warmer to make sure it was functioning properly and keep tabs on the mom.
+These kids ended up being fairly weak, so I spent the first four days of their lives traipsing out to the barn every four hours to make sure they were nursing and getting proper care.
+I also wanted to check on my goat warmer to make sure it was functioning properly, and keep a close eye on the mother goat.

-• Harder on the Doe.
-Giving birth is a herculean task.
+Giving birth is a herculean task, especially in colder climates.
 Ideally a doe will be comfortable with as little stress as possible.
 Cold temperatures can cause more stress and a slower recovery time.

-• You must be present at the birth.
 If your goat kids in the spring or summer and you miss it, no big deal.
-In the winter if you aren’t there to help get kids dry, especially when there are twins or more, it can mean a quick death or hypothermia in less than a half hour.
+In the winter, if you aren’t there to help get kids dry, especially when there are twins or more, it can mean a quick death or hypothermia in less than a half hour for the little goat.

 How to Plan for Winter Goat Kids